Programs

 ________________

-The InvestNH Municipal Planning & Zoning Grants are administered by Plan NH in partnership with New Hampshire Housing and UNH Extension for Economic & Community Development.
-Grants may be as high as $250,000 to hire a Community Housing Navigator, or as high as $100,000 for meaningful community engagement and the hiring of planning consultants for the purposes of needs analyses, regulatory audits, and regulatory development.
+The InvestNH Municipal Planning & Zoning Grants Program is partnership between New Hampshire Housing, Plan NH, and UNH Cooperative Extension.
+Housing Opportunity Planning Grants are intended to support meaningful community engagement and the hiring of planning consultants for the purposes of needs analyses, regulatory audits, and regulatory development.
 For more information on these grants, visit nhhopgrants.com.

 For information on other InvestNH programs, visit invest603.com.